MaidMiko/Custom-Tag-Cleanup/README.md

 - Code fences (```...```) and inline code (`...`) are preserved.
 - Standard HTML tags (`<p>`, `<div>`, etc.) are untouched.
-- Change `keepLatest` in `index.js` if you want to adjust preserved message count.

 ---